 Welcome to the McGill Centre on Population Dynamics (CPD)!

 The Centre on Population Dynamics was founded by Shelley Clark (Director), Céline Le Bourdais and Amélie Quesnel-Vallée and approved by the McGill University’s Board of Governors on May 1, 2012.
-A collaboration between three departments in two faculties (Sociology and Economics in the Faculty of Arts and Epidemiology, Biostatistics, and Occupational Health in the Faculty of Medicine), the Centre focuses on five research axes:
+It is a collaboration between three departments in two faculties (Sociology and Economics in the Faculty of Arts and Epidemiology, Biostatistics, and Occupational Health in the Faculty of Medicine) with the themes of applied quantitative methods, life course perspective, and global scope covering developed and developing countries.
+The Centre focuses on five research axes:

 Congratulations to marianne [dot] paul2 [at] mail [dot] mcgill [dot] ca (Marianne Paul)!
 Doctoral student in Sociology and CPD trainee, Marianne (supervisor: Shelley Clark) is the recipient of a Fonds de recherche du Québec – Société et culture (FRQSC) doctoral award.